Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 Next, change the config file to load the appropriate Linux file system driver.
 Check for a line that starts fs0.
 If no such line exists, add it as below, otherwise edit it:

 Save the file and quit your editor.
 That’s pretty much it for the rEFInd bit.
 That is the hardest part over and done with.
 If you want to be sure it worked, you should power off your machine and power on again.
 If you see a grey screen with the rEFInd logo, then it has worked.
 You should be able to chose the Mac OS X logo and hit return to start up OS X again.

 Step 2: Downloading and converting your Linux distro image of choice

 Next, unless you haven’t already downloaded the iso image of your choice, it’s time to go grab it.
 For this particular demonstration, we are using Ubuntu, however most other Linux distributions should work.
 Using more hard-ass systems like Arch or Slackware, or even Debian, will be more challenging.
 This is challenging enough, so do what you will, but we will stick to the easier distros for now!

 Make sure you download the x64 version of the distribution you choose, if there is an EFI boot version, choose that also.

-Converting the ISO image to something your Mac recognises
+Converting the ISO image to something your Macintosh recognises

 Next, you need to convert the iso file into an image file that Mac OS X recognizes so that you can stick it on a USB stick to boot from.
 Although you are back at the terminal for this, thankfully it’s not that onerous a task.